go-openapi/.github/.github/PULL_REQUEST_TEMPLATE/feature.md

----
-name: '🆕 New feature or enhancement'
+## Change type: 🆕 New feature or enhancement
-about: Help us enhance go-openapi by adding or improving features
-title: ''
-labels: [enhancement]
-assignees: ''

----

 ## Short description
 <!-- Please provide a short description of your change -->